2005 Indianapolis Colts season

 The Indianapolis Colts season was the franchise's 53rd season in the National Football League (NFL), the 22nd in Indianapolis and the fourth season under head coach Tony Dungy.
 The Colts improved on their 12–4 record from 2004 and finished the season 14–2.
 Indianapolis started the season with a 13-game winning streak and were heavily favored to go to and win Super Bowl XL.
 The Colts' rival, the New England Patriots, lost to the Denver Broncos in the Divisional round of the playoffs.
 The following day, the Colts were favored over the Pittsburgh Steelers because they had easily beaten them in their previous meeting.
 However, the Colts lost their first playoff game in heartbreaking fashion to the eventual Super Bowl champion Steelers, when placekicker Mike Vanderjagt missed a crucial field goal.

-The 2005 Colts set an NFL record by winning twelve games in which they never trailed at any point in the contest and still stands as of 2024.
+The 2005 Colts set an NFL record by winning twelve games in which they never trailed at any point in the contest and still stands as of today.

 The 2005 Colts were the first team to start the season with 13 straight wins and lose an opening playoff game, although this would be repeated by the 2011 Green Bay Packers.
 They were also the first team to start the season with 13 straight wins and not win the Super Bowl, although this would be repeated by the 2007 New England Patriots who went 16–0 in the regular season, the Colts again in 2009 when they started 14–0 and went 14–2, the 2011 Green Bay Packers who started 13–0 and went 15–1, and by the 2015 Carolina Panthers who began the season 14–0 and went 15–1.

 The Colts would, however, win the Super Bowl the next year with a 12–4 record over the Chicago Bears with a score of 29–17.

+This was also the last season the Colts started games at different local times with other teams in the Eastern Time Zone, as the State of Indiana began observing Daylight Saving Time in 2006.